boshtannik/embedded-nano-mesh/README.md

 ## Note

 Under the hood, data is packed into a `Packet` instance.
-If you need customized packets - you can configure the `Packet` fields in `src/Node/packet/config.rs` and `src/Node/packet/types.rs`.
+If you need customize packets - you can configure the `Packet` fields in `src/Node/packet/config.rs` and `src/Node/packet/types.rs`.
+Also serialization and deserealization part will be touched too.

 ## Compatibility
 All nodes must have the same version of the protocol installed to communicate.
-Different implementations of the `Packet` structure will lead to communication issues.
+Different implementations of the `Packet` structure, or serialization or deserealization methods will lead to communication issues.

 ## Getting Started